- General Questions

 - How can I verify my result in the rankings?

-Pieces that are uploaded directly from your LogCard via the Concept2 Utility or come from races are automatically classed as verified.
-To flag a manually entered piece as "verified", you can use the verification code from your PM3 or PM4.
-Read more on how to access the PM3/PM4 verification code.
+Pieces that are uploaded directly from your LogCard or USB flash drive via the Concept2 Utility, or those that come from races, are automatically classed as verified.
+To flag a manually entered piece as "verified", you can use the verification code from your PM3, PM4 or PM5.
+Read more on how to access the PM3/PM4/PM5 verification code.
 If you have an older Performance Monitor, you may email email@example.com after you have entered it into the ranking with the following information:

 - Your age and weight class